 Newtown Rugby League Football Club

-100 years and more of proud rugby league tradition
+109 years of proud rugby league tradition

 Newtown Rugby League Football Club was formed on January 8, 1908, at an overflow public meeting in the Newtown Town Hall.